Floridians poised to benefit from EPA’s Solar for All program

 Duanne Andrade is executive director of the Solar and Energy Loan Fund (SELF).
 This opinion piece was distributed by The Invading Sea website (www.theinvadingsea.com), which posts news and commentary on climate change and other environmental issues affecting Florida.

+Send letters to the editor (up to 200 words) or Your Turn columns (about 500 words) to letters@tallahassee.com.
+Please include your address for verification purposes only, and if you send a Your Turn, also include a photo and 1-2 line bio of yourself.
+You can also submit anonymous Zing!s at Tallahassee.com/Zing.
+Submissions are published on a space-available basis.
+All submissions may be edited for content, clarity and length, and may also be published by any part of the USA TODAY NETWORK.

-This article originally appeared on Fort Myers News-Press: Floridians poised to benefit from EPA’s Solar for All program
+This article originally appeared on Tallahassee Democrat: Floridians poised to benefit from EPA’s Solar for All program